 Setting the correct goals isn’t always easy, especially when you’re already juggling multiple strategies for several clients at the same time.
-That’s why this SMART goals planner really rocks!
+That’s why this SMART goals generator really rocks!

 Even experienced goal setters sometimes get bogged down, but this free step-by-step tool is a great guide to help improve the return on your marketing efforts.

 2. Team Impressa’s Planning Template

 This planning template is a flexible content marketing tool I downloaded and adapted to our needs.
 You can easily do the same thing when you’re looking for some out of the box ideas to grow your digital marketing strategy.

 For us, it’s still a great way to work through the outline of our plan.
 Using this template may mean some tweaks on your part, but you’ll get the gist.
 It walks you through outlining your marketing plan in general, so be sure to insert your ideas for digital content in there.
 You can download the template here (no email address required).